TSHC/Grapple/README.md

-#Grapple

-Just a simple game where one, to two (or more, maybe), player(s) battle in a world with ever changing gravity, powerups (that *may* create unstable blackholes), dangerous platforms, and more!

-##History
-***Grapple*** is an updated projected based on a physics project that was used to demonstrate forces.
-The project was set in a "Future Labratory" where special fighting ships were used, trying to blow the other one up.
-In this lab, gravity is not constant; without warning, the force of gravity will change.
-The ever changing gravity introduces a mechanic in which the players must balance their ships to keep it in the arena.
-Mastering this is key to the success.
-The project also include a variety of "powerups" that did other physics related things like distort the opponent's mass, increase gravity's pull, throw them into a black hole... *the usual.*
-<br /><br />
-The project is now a WIP to becoming a game with both singleplayer, local multiplayer, and possibly mulitplayer on a server.
-Remaining true to its roots, the game utilizes the ever chaning gravity, powerups, explosions, and black holes, to name a few.
-___
-##Current Status
-*Note:* Grapple is currently in very early stages of devolopment. <br />

-###Controls
+# Grapple

+An old program (from 2014/2015) used to demonstrate forces for a high-school project.

+## Note
+This project was left in a state intended to test collision detection between a player projectile and a test dummy.
+It isn't in active devolopment.
+It may be returned to at a later time.

+## Description
+Two ships fight in an arena to either blow-up or knock out their opponent.
+To add a layer of difficult, the direction of gravity in the arena changes periodically.
+Since the original project wasn't saved, this is a revived project.

+## Current State

+### Controls
 W - Apply an upward force to your ship<br />
 S - Apply a down force to your ship<br />
 A - Apply a leftward force to your ship<br />
 D - Apply a rightward force to your ship<br />

-###Gravity
-Gravity is currently functional; it will also randomly change in direction.
+### Gravity
+Gravity is changes directions periodically.

+### Power-ups
+There are power-ups the player can catch.

 ##Devolopment Log
-*15 June.* Project began!
-Bases for the game were added.<br />
+*15 June, 2015* Project began!
+Bases for the game were added.
-*20 June.* Added Basic Movement<br />
+*20 June, 2015* Added Basic Movement
-*23 June.* Project is now using [LWJGL](http://www.lwjgl.org/ LWJGL)<br />
+*23 June, 2015* Project is now using [LWJGL](http://www.lwjgl.org/ LWJGL)
-*24 June.* Gravity is now functional!
-Added some settings.<br />
+*24 June, 2015* Gravity is now functional!
+Added some settings.